 With the end of the school year approaching fast, I thought I would set about creating a simple and inexpensive teacher gift.
 These pretty pincushions take just a few minutes to make and will use up things you have in your workroom and larder.
 I used scraps of fabric left over from other projects: one is modern, and the other two are vintage.
-The buttons and ribbon used for this project are available from us on ETSY (link below)

 You will need: